A parallel to the null ideal for inaccessible lambda. Part I: What are the desired properties of the ideal

+\begin{enumerate} \item[(D)] Can we characterize $\Cohen_\lambda$ and $\bbQ_\lambda$ among (nicely definable) $\lambda$--Borel ideals?
+Recall Solecki-Kechris characterization of Cohen and random (for the ideals).
+We have not looked at it; there are limitations even for $\lambda = \aleph_0$, see e.g., \cite{RoSh:628}. \item[(E)] In \cite{Sh:480} we showed that: for any Suslin c.c.c. forcing, if it adds an undominated real, it adds a Cohen real. \end{enumerate} Subsequently some works show relatives (for other properties), on this see \cite{Sh:711}, \cite{Sh:723}.
+Related to this, by \cite{Sh:630}, the only ``nice'' c.c.c. forcing commuting with Cohen is Cohen itself.
+Do we have a parallel?

-By \cite{Sh:630}, the only necessary ``nice" c.c.c. forcing commuting with Cohen is Cohen itself.
-Do we have a parallel? \mn \begin{enumerate} \item[$(F)$] We know much on ultrafilters on $\bbN$.
-Also we have considerable knowledge about $\lambda$-complete ultrafilters on $\lambda$ or higher cardinals when $\lambda$ is a measurable cardinal.
-Not much set theoretic work was done on regular ultrafilter, but see in recent years on reasonable ultrafilter in \cite{Sh:830}, Roslanowski-Shelah \cite{RoSh:860}, \cite{RoSh:890} and recently on ultrafilters related to Keisler order Malliaris-Shelah \cite{MiSh:996}. \end{enumerate} \mn See \cite{BnSh:642}; for an ultrafilter $D$ on $\lambda$ recall that $\chi(D)$ is the character, $\pi \chi(D)$ pseudo-character (= minimal cardinality of $\cA \subseteq [\lambda]^\lambda$ such that $(\forall B \in D)(\exists A \in \cA)[A \subseteq B]$, note that $A \in [\lambda]^\lambda$ is not necessarily in $D$!
-As in \cite{RoSh:860} dealing with reasonable ultrafilters we may consider the Borel version (i.e. the minimal number of Borel subsets of $D$ which generate it) and $\lambda$-real version.
-Then as in ``reasonable ultrafilter" we can show CON(for every uniform ultrafilter $D$ on $\lambda,\pi\chi_{2-\real}(D) = \lambda^+ < 2^\lambda$).
+For a broader generalization of the case of $\aleph_0$ we may consider forcing, ultrafilters and forcing notions definable from ultrafilters. \begin{enumerate} \item[(F)] We know much on ultrafilters on $\bbN$.
+Also we have considerable knowledge about $\lambda$--complete ultrafilters on $\lambda$ or higher cardinals when $\lambda$ is a measurable cardinal.
+After the seventies there were set theoretic advances on non-regular ultrafilters, but not much set theoretic work was done on regular ultrafilter.
+However, in recent years there were studies of reasonable ultrafilters in \cite{Sh:830}, Ros{\l}anowski and Shelah \cite{RoSh:889,RoSh:890} and recently on ultrafilters related to saturation of ultra-powers and Keisler order, see Malliaris and Shelah \cite{MiSh:996,MiSh:998} on cuts and $\gp = \gt$. \end{enumerate}